Lila Downs: 2010–present: Lila Downs y la Misteriosa, Pecados y Milagros

 Other collaborations include songs with rappers Illya Kuryaki and the Valderramas, Celso Piña and Totó la Momposina.
-Downs ahas been touring through February 2017 in Mexico, the US and around the world, the Sins and Miracles Tour, which started in Mexico.
+Downs has been touring through February 2017 in Mexico, the US and around the world, the Sins and Miracles Tour, which started in Mexico.

 Audience members at a concert of February 18, 2012, at New York City El Museo del Barrio were informed that the concert was being recorded by HBO.

 In 2014, Soledad released Raíz, a collaborative album featuring Lila Downs and Spanish artist Niña Pastori, and received a nomination for a Grammy Award for Best Latin Pop Album and the Latin Grammy Award for Album of the Year, winning the Latin Grammy for Best Folk Album.
 The trio also collaborated with Santana on the track Una Noche en Nápoles for the 2014 album Corazón.

 In 2015, Lila Downs joined the judging panel for The 14th Annual Independent Music Awards and by doing so, helped to assist the careers of upcoming independent artists.

 On May 26, 2017, Downs released Salón, Lágrimas y Deseo, under Sony Music Mexico/Latin.
 The first single of the album was "Peligrosa", followed over the summer by "Urge".
 Her next international tour started at the end of March 2017 on the West Coast of the US, followed by a series of performances in Mexico, Europe and Latin America.
 The album was awarded the Latin Grammy for Best Traditional Pop Vocal at the Latin Grammys in Las Vegas in November 2017.

 In August 2021, she collaborated with Guatemalan singer-songwriter Sara Curruchich on the song "Pueblos", which was released on the International Day of the World's Indigenous Peoples.

+On June 11, 2026, Downs was among the performers at the opening ceremony of the 2026 FIFA World Cup in Mexico City, which showcased Mexican culture and music prior to the opening match.